AwsRadwan/workyProject/README.md

 # workyProject
-Worky is a freelancing Website , aimed to help the Palestinian market.
+Worky is a freelancing Website , aimed to help the Palestinian market and padding margin.